‘One Piece’ 861 Manga: Luffy, Capone Deal With Commander Who Can Ruin Their Plot

 — Melissa (@MelissaKittycat) March 28, 2017

 It is likely that Luffy and the rest of his Straw Hats gang, including Jinbei, could sneak inside the venue by bypassing the security positioned at the gate.
-As Capone’s men are manning all the security checkpoints, allowing the Straw Hats inside the venue will not be difficult.
+Since Capone’s men are manning all the security checkpoints, allowing the Straw Hats inside the venue will not be difficult.
 Moreover, since Dogtooth Charlotte has been stationed at the main entrance, he might not notice that the Yonko’s enemies have gained entry somewhere else.

 Once inside the wedding venue, every aspect of the plan will have to be executed to perfection or else, the Straw Hats pirates, Fire Tank pirates, and the Vinsmoke clan’s survival could become difficult.
 Moreover, there has been no mention of Sanji’s mentor Zeff and his Baratie crew.
 Hopefully mangaka Eiichiro Oda has thought about these innocent victims in the upcoming chapter of One Piece manga, which is expected to be released without a break this week.